-The article was alleged to be adulterated in violation of section 7 of the said act in that it was decomposed.
+The article was alleged to be adulterated in violation of section 7 of the

 On September 15, 1934, John C. Johnson, for the Twin City Dairy, Minneapolis, Minn., having admitted the allegations of the libel and having consented to the entry of a decree, judgment was entered ordering that the product be destroyed.